code-albatros/hello-world/README.md

 # hello-world
-Trying to learn how to use Git to advance in my career
+Trying to learn how to use Git